canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 : **If you're running the server locally, you can replace the domain with `localhost`.**
 In the example above, we would change the first line to `localhost:3001`.

-By leaving the `http` or `https` out of the domain, HTTP will automatically be redirected to HTTPS.
+By leaving the `http` or `https` out of the domain, HTTP requests will automatically be redirected to HTTPS.

 negative
 : **When you change the domain or port, you must also change the `Site URL` setting in RocketChat.**
-The next time an admin logs in, RocketChat will prompt them to automatically change the `Site URL`.
-You can also change this in the server administration settings.
+The next time an admin logs in after the domain or port changes, RocketChat will prompt them to automatically change the `Site URL`.
+You can also change this manually in the server administration settings.

 ### Further reading